 There is new and exciting research from peer reviewed journals on the subject of nutrigenomics every month.
 Read our summary of all the reasons tailoring diet to DNA has benefit and will continue to evolve as research progresses.

 There is not one uniform DNA diet or one gene that determines health outcomes, and yet many of the studies billed as “DNA diet studies” look only at a single gene.
-At Gene Food, we use a comprehensive, and ethnically inclusive approach, to assign genetic risk scores based on multiple genes and studies.
-Below, we list several of the most significant studies in our database.
+At Gene Food, we use a comprehensive approach, called polygenic risk scoring, to assign diet types based on multiple genes and studies.
+Below, we list several of the most significant studies in our database (lasted updated 11/4/22).

 Important Studies on DNA Diets